itsee/awesome-solid/README.md

 # Awesome SOLID
-Tim Berners-Lee, the creator of the Web, wants to upgrade the Web.
-We want to be a part of it!
+Tim Berners-Lee, the creator of the Web, wants to upgrade the Web to re-decentralize it.
+We think this will change everything and we all want to be a part of it!
 Let's pave the way towards true data ownership together!

 This repository provides a curated list of resources about SOLID, the future of the Web.